 Recreating an all-hands sales meeting virtually is another efficient way to discuss progress and any necessary updates.
 This is also a great chance to incorporate shoutouts, kudos, and overall victories across the team — don’t forget that these celebratory moments are key to drumming up motivation for your team.

 Bringing in sales professionals for fireside chats and offering anonymous Q&A sessions are additional opportunities to make these meetings inclusive and valuable.

 Since it’s virtual, it may also be easier to bring in other department heads to speak at these meetings — this aids in the overall connection to the company and can assist in lessening the potential for teams and employees to feel siloed from each other.

-In order for your remote sales reps to be set up to succeed, they need access to the right resources.
+In order for your remote sales reps to be motivated and set up to succeed, they need access to the right resources.